-During 2020 each non-employee director was entitled to receive, as of the date of the first board meeting following the annual meeting of stockholders, an annual grant of RSUs having a fixed dollar value of \$95,000 (based upon the fair market value of our common stock on the grant date), which was unchanged from 2019.
+During 2021 each non-employee director received, as of the date of the first board meeting following the annual meeting of stockholders, an annual grant of RSUs having a fixed dollar value of \$100,000 (based upon the fair market value of our common stock on the grant date).
 The level of annual equity-based compensation paid to non-employee directors, which was recommended by the Human Resources Committee and approved by the full Board of Directors, was determined based on, among other factors, peer group and general market information provided to the Human Resources Committee by Aon.